2009 swine flu pandemic actions concerning pigs: North Korea

 No official decree has been issued by the state or any political entity, but some officials of the People's Safety Agency have been unilaterally preventing the sale of pork.
 In the Hyesan, Wiyeon and Masan Markets, it is still difficult to find pork.

 Norway

 500 pigs were mass slaughtered on October 16, after swine flu was detected on a farm in Nord-Trøndelag county the week before the slaughtering.
 Another 900 pigs from a second farm will also be slaughtered.

 Philippines

 The Philippines issued a ban on pig imports from countries affected by the disease.
 The ban was lifted on May 4 except imports from Canada because of authorities were still checking the possible transmission of the A(H1N1) from a human to a pig.
 The pig import ban from Canada was lifted on May 11.

 Russia

 The Russian Federation has banned pork import.

+During the H1N1 pandemic, Russia restricted trade and imposed a ban on all meat products, including pork from places such as the state of Wisconsin in the United States, the Caribbeans, Central America, as well as Mexico.
+They had also disallowed meat to be carried onboard flights, whether that be cooked or raw products.

 Ukraine

 Imports of pork and live pigs from all affected countries have been banned.
 The ban also applies to all shipments after April 21.